NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Introduction

-In this paper, we propose a generalized NIR model training framework that captures and exploits essential matching signals based on the idea of decoupling the process of signal capturing and signal combination via prompt learning and we call it NIR-Prompt.
-Specifically, NIR-Prompt transforms text matching tasks into the form of [MASK] prediction by constructing the prompt template added to input texts, which is more in line with the pre-training tasks of PLMs.
+{Typical IR tasks mainly involve two stages, the first is \textbf{retrieval} that aims to recall the subset of candidate documents from the huge amount of resources, and the second is \textbf{reranking} that aims to further rank the retrieved subset more finely.
+In this paper, we propose a generalized NIR model training framework called NIR-prompt for both retrieval and reranking in IR.
+NIR-prompt captures and exploits essential matching signals based on the idea of decoupling the process of signal capturing and signal combination via prompt learning. }Specifically, NIR-Prompt transforms text matching tasks into the form of [MASK] prediction by constructing the prompt template added to input texts, which is more in line with the pre-training tasks of PLMs.
 For retrieval, the prompt tokens instruct the PLM to output token embedding at [MASK] to map queries and documents to the latent semantic space and then calculate the relevance score based on embedding similarities.
 For reranking, the two texts are concatenated with the constructed prompt template, and the relevance score between the texts is estimated by predicting the probability distribution of the output word at [MASK].
-NIR-Prompt consists of an Essential Matching Module (EMM) and a Matching Description Module (MDM).
+NIR-Prompt consists of an \textbf{Essential Matching Module (EMM)} and a \textbf{Matching Description Module (MDM)}.
 MDM maps the description of different matching tasks to a few prompt tokens through prompt engineering.
 EMM is trained on mixed datasets consisting of different text matching tasks, and the prompt tokens from the MDM are used as the task-adaptation tokens to guide the learning of essential matching signals in EMM to adapt them to different tasks.
 Diversifying text matching tasks help the model explore the essential matching signals instead of overemphasizing the data sample bias and task-specific signals to capture the shared information from tasks and address the first challenge.
 The prompt tokens of each task are added to the corresponding tasks to distinguish different tasks and adapt essential matching signals to the specific tasks to answer the second challenge.
 Besides, we design a simple but effective method to construct discriminative tokens for new tasks by combining the learned prompt tokens, which to some extent indicate the correlation between different matching tasks.

 Experimental results on eighteen public datasets and BEIR (the heterogeneous benchmark for testing the generalization ability of retrieval models)~\cite{beir} show that our method yields better in-domain multi-task, out-of-domain multi-task, and new task adaptation performance for the retrieval stage, reranking stage, and entire information retrieval pipeline compared to the traditional fine-tuning paradigm.
 The results also indicate that NIR-Prompt has a stronger ability to distinguish tasks and utilize essential matching signals shared by multiple tasks.
 Both of them are beneficial for improving the multi-task generalization ability.